atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 jiii' 150 .
 iilii When Mrs..
 Selby Saw her husband,
 ||tei at a distance, ' advancing, she exclaimed
-ilii eagerly — Come hither, Mr. Selby; Iftfll! come hither — I want to talk with y 1!! nj S ^ * % you. — Sir Thonias and Lady Lumley iii are going to London with their family llilp for the winter, and I think we may
+ilii eagerly --Come hither, Mr. Selby; Iftfll! come hither --I want to talk with y 1!! nj S ^ * % you. --Sir Thonias and Lady Lumley iii are going to London with their family llilp for the winter, and I think we may
 'ili. f ^ J